xavmarch13/dataffoneurs-story/_posts/2024-12-11-general-emotion.md

 <iframe src="{{ site.baseurl }}/assets/plot/general_emotions/heatmap_avg_emotion.html" width="100%" height="625" frameborder="0" style=" border-left: 170px solid white;"></iframe>

-#### Neo’s Analysis: Emotional Averages Across Genres
+#### Neo’s analysis: emotional averages across genres
 As Neo dives into the Matrix of Emotions, he uncovers patterns that reveal how different genres evoke distinct emotional intensities.
 Here are his key insights:

-1. *Disgust Peaks in Horror*:
+1. **Disgust Peaks in Horror**:
-   Neo immediately notices that the emotion of *disgust* is most prevalent in the Horror genre, where its intensity far surpasses that in other genres.
+   Neo immediately notices that the emotion of **disgust** is most prevalent in the Horror genre, where its intensity far surpasses that in other genres.
 “Horror thrives on discomfort,” Neo remarks, “and disgust is a key driver of that visceral reaction.”

-2. *Sadness Dominates Drama and Romance*:
+2. **Sadness Dominates Drama and Romance**:
-   In both Drama and Romance, *sadness* emerges as a defining emotion, with the highest average intensities compared to other emotions.
+   In both Drama and Romance, **sadness** emerges as a defining emotion, with the highest average intensities compared to other emotions.

-3. *Joy Shines in Comedy*:
+3. **Joy Shines in Comedy**:
-   The Comedy genre sees *joy* as its most prominent emotion, reflecting its purpose of uplifting and entertaining audiences of all ages.
+   The Comedy genre sees **joy** as its most prominent emotion, reflecting its purpose of uplifting and entertaining audiences of all ages.

-4. *Fear in Horror and Thriller*:
+4. **Fear in Horror and Thriller**:
-   Unsurprisingly, *fear* is most intense in the Horror and Thriller genres.
+   Unsurprisingly, **fear** is most intense in the Horror and Thriller genres.
 While horror focuses on dread and terror, thrillers use fear to build tension and suspense.
 “These genres rely on keeping audiences on the ed

-### Visualizing Emotional Arcs by Genre
+### Visualizing emotional arcs by genre

 To visualize emotional trajectories, Neo plotted the normalized emotional arcs for each genre over 20 timesteps.

 <iframe src="{{ site.baseurl }}/assets/plots_alix\continentvsgenres.html" width="110%" height="830" frameborder="0" style="max-width: 110%; display: block; margin-left:auto; margin-right: auto"></iframe>

-### The Consistent Rhythm of Emotional Arcs Across Genres
+### The consistent rhythm of emotional arcs across genres

-### Universal vs. Genre-Specific Emotional Patterns
+### Universal vs. Genre-specific emotional patterns
 Neo identifies three emotions—anger, joy, and disgust—that seem to transcend genre boundaries.

 Neo's analysis reveals that some emotions, such as anger, joy, and disgust, follow very similar trajectories regardless of the genre.
 In contrast, emotions like fear, sadness, and surprise show significant variability depending on the type of story being told.